Throughout Pennsylvania, there are many fantastic vistas that provide amazing and unique views of the state.

 Located far above Raystown Lake in Huntingdon County, Hawn’s Overlook offers an amazing view that is well worth seeing if you are exploring the area.

-Hawn’s Overlook is reached via a short and relatively easy hiking trail that starts at a separate overlook, Ridenour Overlook, which provides views of the lake’s dam.
+Hawn’s Overlook is reached via a short and relatively easy hiking trail that starts at a separate overlook, Ridenour Overlook, which provides views of the dam on Raystown Lake.
 However, the view from Hawn’s Overlook, which offers an unobstructed view over the lightly developed shoreline, is amazingly impressive and worth the short hike to reach.

 Located in the city of Pittsburgh, Mount Washington is the only totally urban vista on this list.
 However, what it lacks in relaxing nature, it more than makes up for with a seriously impressive view.